We currently offer only offer an Online First Time Homebuyer Education Class due to Covid-19.

 To register for the online course, follow steps one through four below "Online Homebuyer Education Class."

-The classes meet HUD requirements for obtaining an 8-hour HUD certificate and is valid in all United States territories.
+The online class meets HUD requirements for obtaining an 8-hour HUD certificate and is valid in all United States territories.
 This certificate is required in order to participate in various BMR (Below Market Rate), BMP (Below Market Program), and DPA (Down Payment Assistance) homebuyer programs and or loans.
 For additional information, please see the "Frequently Asked Questions" section below.

-We have had to increase our fees due to the fact that we are currently not funded by our local city or county.
+We have had to increase our fees due to the fact that we are currently not funded by our local cities or county.

 Online Homebuyer Education Class

 1. Complete the online course

 2. Schedule & attend a one on one counseling session

 "Is this Course